mbrooker/mbrooker-blog/_posts/2025-08-15-dynamo-dynamodb-dsql.md

 1. <a name="foot1"></a> *et al* is doing some heavy lifting here, with other authors including Pat Selinger, Jim Gray, and Franco Putzolu.
 2. <a name="foot2"></a> See the discussion of *read repair* in the Dynamo paper, and think about what happens with infrequently-read keys.
+3. <a name="foot3"></a> When I say *strongly consistent writes* here, I mean three things.
+First, writes are applied in a per-key total order (or a cross-key total order in the case of [DynamoDB's transactions](https://www.usenix.org/conference/atc23/presentation/idziorek)), meaning that there's no post-commit merging of writes<sup>[4](#foot4)</sup>.
+Second, writes are applied atomically at the same logical time as their preconditions are evaluated, meaning that no other writes can sneak in between precondition evaluation and writes being committed.
+In this way, you can roughly think of even a basic DynamoDB `UpdateItem` call as a strict serializable one-shot transaction.
+Third, a successful DynamoDB write is committed with full durability and synchronously replicated to the right number of replicas, unlike in Dynamo where writes are asynchronously replicated.
+4. <a name="foot4"></a> The exception being [DynamoDB Global Tables](https://aws.amazon.com/dynamodb/global-tables/) in eventual consistency mode, where *last writer wins* is used for conflict resolution and merging between writes from different regions.
+Global Tables also has a strong consistency mode, which avoids this post-merge.